-\textbf{Analysis on generated success rate} The high success rate of 78.6\% for the AHSD dataset suggests that GPT-4 excels in generating data that closely matches the characteristics and complexities of this particular dataset.
+\textbf{Analysis on Generated Success Rate} The high success rate of 78.6\% for the AHSD dataset suggests that GPT-4 excels in generating data that closely matches the characteristics and complexities of this particular dataset.
 It's important to note that both the success rate and the macroF1 generated from a small amount of seed data for AHSD are high, the possibility of a data breach cannot be ruled out.
 Conversely, the lower success rate of 52.2\% for the HTPO dataset, which focuses on political harmful content, highlights the challenges faced in synthetic data generation when dealing with nuanced and sensitive content.
 It's possible that the GPT series may have been specifically tuned for political topics, which could explain the difficulties encountered in generating synthetic data for this dataset.

-\textbf{Analysis on Robustness}\footnote{Due to limited resources, only two different datasets were selected for cross-dataset robustness analysis.} Figure \ref{fig:f3} reveals Toxicraft's robust ability to generate synthetic data that enhances model generalization across datasets.
-In the AHSD to HASOC evaluation, we observe that as the seed size increases, the performance of models trained on Toxicraft synthetic data rises significantly, peaking at a Macro F1 score of 67 for the 200 seed size.
+\textbf{Analysis on Robustness} Figure \ref{fig:f3} reveals ToxiCraft's robust ability to generate synthetic data that enhances model generalization across datasets.
+In the AHSD to HASOC evaluation, we observe that as the seed size increases, the performance of models trained on ToxiCraft synthetic data rises significantly, peaking at a Macro F1 score of 67 for the 200 seed size.
 This surpasses the gold label performance for the AHSD dataset, which stands at a Macro F1 score of 54.
 Similarly, for the HASOC to HTPO evaluation, the upward trend continues with the performance of the 200 seed size reaching a Macro F1 score of 58, again outperforming the gold label performance, benchmarked at 56.
-These results not only demonstrate Toxicraft's capacity to produce high-quality synthetic data that captures the complexity of harmful content but also its effectiveness in adapting to different datasets.
-The ability to exceed gold label performance suggests that Toxicraft could potentially reduce the need for extensive labeled datasets, particularly in specialized or sensitive areas like political content, where data acquisition is challenging.
+These results not only demonstrate ToxiCraft's capacity to produce high-quality synthetic data that captures the complexity of harmful content but also its effectiveness in adapting to different datasets.
+The ability to exceed gold label performance suggests that ToxiCraft could potentially reduce the need for extensive labeled datasets, particularly in specialized or sensitive areas like political content, where data acquisition is challenging.